Ras Alula: Early years

 At first Alula attached himself to the distinguished Ras Araya Dimtsu, hereditary chief of Enderta who was lord of the land his father farmed; before long he gained the attention of Ras Araya's successful nephew, Dejazmach Kassa Mercha (the future emperor Yohannes IV), who made him his elfegn kalkay ("chamberlain and doorkeeper").
 Erlich records an oral tradition that the young Alula distinguished himself by being the one who captured king Tekle Giyorgis in the Battle of Assem where Emperor Yohannes crushed his opponent (11 July 1871).
 In spite of his humble background, Alula succeeded in climbing the ladder of the feudal hierarchy.

 Alula demonstrated his military skill in the Battle of Gundet and Gura, which were fought in November 1875 and March 1876 respectively, where he routed the Egyptian forces.
-Emperor Yohannes badly needed a man with these skills at the moment, for Ras Woldemichael Solomon was in revolt in Hamasien; Alula was promoted to Ras and sent to deal with this unruly aristocrat, who fled to Bogos.
+Having masterminded these victories he was promoted to Ras and was also given the additional title of turk bašša, the functionary in charge of firearms and commander of the imperial elite corps.
+Emperor Yohannes badly needed a man with these skills at the moment, for Ras Woldemichael Solomon was in revolt in Hamasien; Alula was sent to deal with this unruly aristocrat, who fled to Bogos.
 On 9 October 1876, the Emperor made Alula governor of Mereb Mellash (today part of Eritrea).

 Military career

+During 1877–78, Alula established firm Ethiopian imperial control across the Eritrean highlands, terminating the local autonomy of leading families in Seraye, Akele Guzai and especially Hamasien.
+He centralised the province's economy and developed its commerce, including with the help of local Muslim traders.
+In 1884 he moved his headquarters to the small village of Asmara, establishing it as his capital.

-In the Hewett Treaty, concluded in 1884, the United Kingdom recognized Bogos and Massawa as possessions of Ethiopia in return for Ras Alula's help evacuating the Egyptian garrisons of Amedeb, Algeden, Keren, Ghirra, and Gallabat which had been isolated by the Mahdists, and because of these successes the British once more asked for his help against the Mahdists under Osman Digna.
+In the Hewett Treaty, concluded in June 1884, Alula was actively involved in the formulation of the agreement, which was intended to end Egyptian presence in the region in exchange for Ethiopian assistance evacuating Egyptian garrisons isolated by the Mahdists at Amedeb, Algeden, Keren, Ghirra, and Gallabat.
+However the treaty also facilitated the Italian capture of Massawa in February 1885, which Alula and Emperor Yohannes IV had not anticipated.

 Ras Alula prepared for his campaign against the Mahdists, despite the opposition of certain local leaders who did not accept his rule.
 Nevertheless, Alula advanced into the territory of the Bogos, then entered Keren in September 1885, where he stayed for ten days, then marched on Kufit.

 At Kufit, Osman Digna's forces were annihilated, but the Ethiopians also suffered significant losses: the commanders Blatta Gebru and Aselafi Hagos were killed, and Ras Alula himself was wounded.